 What does it mean in the context of single page applications?

-The most exemplary isomorphic applications are well known Facebook, Instagram, Flickr, Airbnb, etc.
+The most typical isomorphic applications are well known for Facebook, Instagram, Flickr, Airbnb, etc.

 Different libraries are applied to develop isomorphic apps, for example, of Meteor, by Derby or React JS.
 Let’s have a deeper insight into React JS.

 The Benefits of Isomorphic React JS for SPAs